SpikingIntelligenceSystem/snn-mnist-classifier-project/README.md

 - Adding temporal structure (100-step SNN) makes optimisation harder but allows us to study genuinely spiking behaviour.
 - The combination of all the listed data graphs provide a compact view of how ANNs and SNNs differ in both performance and dynamics.

-## Personal Growth
+## What I Learned

 - How to implement LIF-based SNNs in PyTorch using snnTorch
 - How to encode static images as spike trains with rate encoding
-- How to structure a small ML project (separate models, training scripts, and result scripts)
+- How to structure a small ML project with separate model, training, and result scripts
-- How to use Git/GitHub and VS Code’s terminals to manage experiments and results
+- How to use Git/GitHub and VS Code’s terminals to manage experiments and artifacts

 ## Project Limitations